moamel-hashim/travel-guide/README.md

 ## Features

 - User is able to search a city and see all the hotels search results using the Yelp API
-- User is able to add a hotel to their my Hotel page
+- User is able to add a hotel to their My Hotel page
 - User can view all their added hotels
 - User is able to update their added hotels
 - User can delete a hotel